By BeachRock Bill

 An Impressive Stable of Beers

 Quietly aiding Stone’s meteoric growth was the behind-the-scenes work of their small but ever-growing sales team.
 The creation of the Stone Distributing subsidiary in my mind was the smartest move Koch and Wagner would make during this period.
-Stone’s distribution arm allowed them to get their beer directly into California bars and store shelves dominated by the beer conglomerate brands, which effectively broke the mafia-like stranglehold Big Beer had at almost every direct and indirect retailer.
+Stone’s distribution arm allowed them to get their beer directly into California bars and store shelves dominated by the beer conglomerate brands, which effectively broke the mafia-like stranglehold Big Beer had at almost every direct and indirect retailer in the Western United States.
 To leverage their sales team’s efforts, and to have a more complete package of styles to offer to better compete with Corporate Beer, Stone made deals with other craft breweries to distribute their offerings alongside Stone’s.
 An innovative idea at just the right time allowed Stone to build an impressive stable of beers that began to make a noticeable and growing dent in Big Beer’s sales that has continued to this day.

 Never Say Never